 Welcome to 3D!

 We are having a fantastic year!
 Last term we learnt about prehistoric times and we worked hard to improve our multiplication and division skills.
 This term we are learning about the Stone Age.
-You are all working so hard - you have made Miss Benniston and I really excited about your progress and very proud of you.
+You are all working so hard - you have made Miss Benniston and I really excited about your progress so far this year and very proud of you.
 Everyday is a fun and fantastic adventure :)

 Mrs Dudley :)

 Dates for your diary in the spring terms!

 P.E days for 3D are Tuesdays and Wednesdays.
 Please ensure that your child has the correct P.E kit in school all week so he/she is able to fully take part.

 New spellings will be given out every Friday and will be written into the child's organiser.
 Spelling tests will take place the following Friday morning.

 Please ensure that the bottom page of your child's organiser is signed each week by Friday.